 D.A.R.E. graduations are held at individual schools and divided between the spring and fall, during which, several awards and certificates are distributed.

-However, Deputy Richard and Deputy Miguez aren’t limited to just the classroom environment.
+However, Deputy Richard and Deputy Breaux aren’t limited to just the classroom environment.
 Through their interactions with students, they build strong relationships with the youth they get to know and work with every day and are actively involved in a variety of youth and community events and organizations.
 By participating in multiple activities, they continually build strong foundations as role models with the youth of the parish and create positive influences to each generation.

 Active Involvement with Positive Role Models

-Deputies Miguez and Richard are available to speak to any civic group or class on many different subjects upon request.
+Deputies Breaux and Richard are available to speak to any civic group or class on many different subjects upon request.
 For more information or to request for a deputy to speak at your meeting or group event, contact Special Operations Commander Bill Kettler at (337) 821-2106.